 Nonspouse beneficiaries.
 A nonspouse beneficiary must move the funds into an IRA-BDA in his or her name and take life expectancy payments accordingly.

 Spousal beneficiaries.
-These individuals have two options:
+A spousal beneficiary has two options:

 Nonspouse IRA-BDAs.
 The first RMD must be taken by December 31 of the year following the decedent’s death.